ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

   final double PI = 3.14

-Try the following code and notice the syntax error when we try to change the constant PI.
+|CodingEx| **Coding Exercise:** Try the following code and notice the syntax error when we try to change the constant PI.
 Put the comment symbols // in front of that line to remove the error and run it again.

 .. activecode:: Testfn
    :language: java